Skip to main content

 pm2 save

-In conclusion, running Gunbot on a VPS offers undeniable advantages like uptime assurance, independent operations, and remote accessibility, especially with powerful tools like PM2.
+Using Gunbot with PM2 on a Linux VPS provides a reliable, always-on environment suitable for automated cryptocurrency trading.
 Remember, it doesn't have to break your bank!
 Affordable options like Hetzner Cloud or Contabo are perfect examples of that.